 Company Alignment

-Alignment at VSHN can be seen as two tracks: our aligned Organizational Structure and the Agile Goal Setting track.
+At VSHN, alignment consists of two tracks: the Aligned Organizational Structure and the Agile Goal Setting track.

 Aligned Organizational Structure

-We organize our teams around business areas or value streams, taking into account technical considerations, product or service specific knowledge, etc. A team should be aligned as directly as possible to a value stream, meaning the are responsible and able to deliver services or products from producing assets, customer onboarding to continuous support and operations with only the minimal dependencies and interfaces.
-We also have supporting teams, like sales, marketing, customer account management, customer support, and internal operations (like HR and Corporate IT).
+We organize our teams around business areas, products, and value streams, considering technical factors, product or service-specific knowledge, etc. A team should align as directly as possible to a value stream, meaning they are responsible for and capable of delivering services or products end-to-end (from producing assets and customer onboarding to continuous support and operations) with minimal dependencies beyond the team.
+Supporting teams and roles, like sales, marketing, customer account management, and internal operations (like HR and Corporate IT), complement these efforts.

 Agile Goal Setting